andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 ## Tricks Arising

-We've used some tricks in arriving at this.
+{% newthought "We've used some tricks" %} in arriving at this.
 Let's call them out specifically.

 ### Something multiplied by Zero is Zero